PX4/NuttX/misc/buildroot/configs/README.txt

    to hit Control-C to stop the build.
 Normally, however, the "Permission denied" error causes the configure script to stop.
 In either case, if you just restart the make, the build will continue past the failure point.

+   This has happened to me only while doing other intensive activities in windows during the toolchain build.
+I suspect if you leave your PC mostly idle while the toolchain builds, this will not likely be a problem for you.